A Systematic Survey of Deep Learning-based Single-Image Super-Resolution

 \textbf{Peak Signal-to-Noise Ratio (PSNR)}: PSNR is the most widely used IQA method in the SISR field, which can be easily defined via the mean squared error (MSE) between the ground truth image $I_y\in \mathbb{R}^{H \times W}$ and the reconstructed image $I_{SR}\in \mathbb{R}^{H \times W}$:

-where MAX is the maximum possile pixel of the image.
+where MAX is the maximum possible pixel of the image.
 Since PSNR is highly related to MSE, a model trained with the MSE loss will be expected to have high PSNR scores.
-Although higher PSNR generally indicates that the construction is of higher quality, it just considers the per-pixel MSE, which makes it fails to capture the perceptual differences~\cite{wang2009mean}.
+Although higher PSNR generally indicates that the construction is of higher quality, it just considers the per-pixel MSE, which makes it fail to capture the perceptual differences~\cite{wang2009mean}.

-\textbf{Structural Similarity index measure (SSIM)}: SSIM~\cite{wang2004image} is another popular assessment method that measures the similarity between two images on perceptual basis, including structures, luminance, and contrast.
-Different from PSNR, which calculates absolute errors on the pixel-level, SSIM suggests that there exists strong inter-dependencies among the pixels that are spatially close.
+\textbf{Structural Similarity Index Measure (SSIM)}: SSIM~\cite{wang2004image} is another popular assessment method that measures the similarity between two images on a perceptual basis, including structures, luminance, and contrast.
+Different from PSNR, which calculates absolute pixel-level errors, SSIM suggests that there exist strong inter-dependencies among the spatially adjacent pixels.
 These dependencies carry important information related to the structures perceptually.
-Thus the SSIM can be expressed as a weighted combination of three comparative measures:
+Therefore, the SSIM can be expressed as a weighted combination of three comparative measures: